 Even if you find the best MRI with the best-trained radiologist, the tool is limited.
 The research below was written in 2005 and discusses MRI technology for diagnosing TFCC tears.

-“The diagnosis of TFCC lesions is not always simple.
+“The diagnosis of Triangular Fibrocartilage Complex (TFCC) lesions is not always simple.
 Noninvasive techniques have been reported to allow for a better understanding and a sharper diagnosis before planning arthroscopy or any other (surgical) treatment.
 MRI is a powerful tool for imaging soft tissue.
 The first surveys confirmed the usefulness of this technique, giving the wrong impression that MRI should be the gold standard in the diagnosis of chronic wrist pain (1, 11).

 Dr. Kimberly K Amrami wrote Chapter 5 in the recent publication of Ulnar-Sided Wrist Pain: A Master Skills Publication.
 The book can be purchased here.